balajistark30/onlineNews/README.md

-# this is an online news mobile app for LOKAL assignment
+# this is an online news mobile app

 /// name : balaji pillalamarri